ibm-cloud-docs/key-protect/at-events.md

 ### Unable to authenticate while make a request
 {: #authenticate-failure}

-If the event has a `reason.reasonCode` of 401, you do not have the correct authorization to perform Key Protect actions in the specified service instance.
+If the event has a `reason.reasonCode` of 401, you do not have the correct authorization to perform {{site.data.keyword.keymanagementserviceshort}} actions in the specified service instance.
 Verify with an administrator that you are assigned the correct platform and service access roles in the applicable service instance.
 For more information about roles, see [Roles and permissions](/docs/key-protect?topic=key-protect-manage-access).

 ### Unable to view or list keys in a service instance